tensordiffeq/tdq-docs/tensordiffeq/tensordiffeq/_build/html/_sources/discovery/discovery-example/index.md

 Above, we can see that the parameters must be `tf.Variables,` initialized as above, with a `tf.float32` data type.
 You must initialize as many of these as there are parameters to estimate.
 Those variables must then be added to a `list` for training at a later step.
 Here we initialize the parameters to `0.0` to start.
-As a heuristic, this works well since the $u$ network also needs to get somewhat close to `0.0` residual soltion before the trianing of the parameters can really start to take root.
+As a heuristic, this works well since the $u$ network also needs to get somewhat close to a `0.0` residual solution before the trianing of the parameters can really start to take root.

 Concurrently, we generate the new `f_model`.
 As discussed earlier, the new `f_model` contains an additional input from its